-Our research interests are in the general area of communication and computer networks, distributed systems, and wireless/mobile computing.
+Our research interests are in the general area of computer networks, distributed systems, and wireless/mobile computing.
 As the Internet becomes an essential part of our everyday life, it has grown to a complex distributed networked system that is hard to characterize.
 We strive towards developing foundations for measuring and validating the system behavior, dynamic interactions between components, and end-to-end properties of the Internet.

 The following is a list of RUBINET projects and research topics.

 - EPACC: Automated, Personalized Critical Care Management for Resuscitation after Trauma